Quantitative Ammunition Selection

 Q: What are the benefits of using water as a medium to test and evaluate the performance of self-defense ammunition?

 A: Water produces dynamic forces on transient projectiles that are nearly identical to those produced by calibrated ordnance gelatin making it an excellent tissue simulant.
 Water is insensitive to ambient environmental conditions, requires no calibration in order to produce valid test results, and can be used with little difficulty.
 Ballistic tests conducted in calibrated ordnance gelatin require rigorous environmental control to ensure a valid test outcome and can cost in excess of $400 per test shot.
-The ease of use and low cost of testing in water make it an attractive option for those individuals seeking a valid cost-effective ballistic test medium.
+The ease of use and low cost of testing in water make it an attractive option for those individuals seeking a valid, cost-effective ballistic test medium.

 Q: What is the procedure for determining the average expanded diameter of a test bullet?

 A: The procedure requires the use of a caliper or micrometer capable of making measurements to the nearest thousandth of an inch.
 An equal number of measurements across the largest widths (#1, #2, and #3, in red, below) and smallest widths (#4, #5, and #6, in blue, below) of the recovered bullet’s expansion face are taken and added together.
 The sum of the measurements is then divided by the total number of measurements taken (six in the example below) to arrive at the average expanded diameter of the recovered bullet.

 Q: Can the quantitative terminal ballistic model be used to make an accurate comparative assessment of the terminal ballistic performance of projectiles that have been fired into calibrated ten percent ordnance gelatin?

 A Glock 19 was used to fire a Hornady TAP-CQ™ 9mm 147 gr.
 XTP JHP bullet from a distance of 21 feet into bare calibrated (3.10 inches at 585 fps) ten percent ordnance gelatin.
 The 9mm 147 gr.
 XTP JHP struck the gelatin test block at a velocity of 992 feet per second, expanded to an average diameter of 0.581 inch, and penetrated to a maximum depth of 13.70 inches.
 The recovered weight of the JHP was 146.6 gr.; no significant fragmentation occurred.